Skip to main content

 In this tutorial, you will learn what views are, the different types available, and the pros and cons of using them.

-Mar 2019 · 6 min read
+Mar 1, 2019 · 6 min read

-Database Administrator and Database Users will face two challenges: writing complex SQL queries and securing database access.
-Sometimes SQL queries become more complicated due to the use of multiple joins, subqueries, and GROUP BY in a single query.
 To simplify such queries, you can use some proxy over the original table.
-Also, Sometimes from the security side, the database administrator wants to restrict direct access to the database.
-For example, if a table contains various columns but the user only needs 3 columns of data in such case DBA will create a virtual table of 3 columns.
+Also, sometimes from the security side, the database administrator wants to restrict direct access to the database.
+For example, if a table contains various columns but the user only needs three columns of data, the DBA will create a virtual table of three columns.
 For both purposes, you can use the view.
 Views can act as a proxy or virtual table.
 Views reduce the complexity of SQL queries and provide secure access to underlying tables.

 What is a View?